Relative Well-Posedness of Truncated Constrained Systems Accompanied by Variational Calculus: Concluding Remarks

 \section{Concluding Remarks}

 In this paper, we introduced and studied novel {\it relative contingent coderivatives} for set-valued mappings between Banach spaces.
 These coderivatives, being new even in finite dimensions, explore the ideas of combining {\it primal and dual} constructions that have never been tasted in infinite-dimensional variational analysis.
 In this way, we were able to establish {\it complete characterizations} of {\it well-posedness} properties for general constrained systems and to develop comprehensive {\it calculus rules} for relative contingent coderivatives and relative PSNC properties.
-Our future reserarch will be addressing further applications of variational calculus to challenging problems of optimization and optimal control.